Skip to main content

 The Games-Won Formula

-This simply projects expected games won from Runs scored and Opponents’ Runs allowed.
-The data basis is the same 1955 - 2019 period: 1,662 team-seasons.
-The average error is less than 2 games a team-season (1.853 wins).
+This simply projects expected games won from Runs scored and Opponents’ Runs allowed, as explained elsewhere.
+The data basis is the same 1954 - 2024 period: 1,828 team-seasons.
+The average size of error is a hair over 3 wins a team-season (3.16 wins—more exactly, 3.1630196936543 games, but rounded to whole numbers—you can’t win a fraction of a game—it’s 3 games).
 As with the TOP formula, the results display narrow variation, symmetrical distribution, and accuracy even at the extremes.

 Projected-vs.-Actual Wins Graph